nens/threedigrid/docs/customized_results.rst

 customized_results_3di.nc
 =========================

-The customized_results_3di.nc file contains a snapshot results for a spatial selection of nodes, flowlines, and pumps, for a selected list of variables.
+The customized_results_3di.nc file contains snapshot results for a spatial selection of nodes, flowlines, and pumps, for a selected list of variables.
 It is accessed through the ``CustomizedResultAdmin`` class.

 Minimal example
 ---------------